AhmedAzil001/netflix-gpt/README.md

     - Movie Suggestion

 # Active Bug
+- error for valid email password
+- on closing the tab it is signing out but the store still has the user information
+- sign out showing in sign in/sing up page

+# Solved bug
 - on multiple sign in / sign up the error msg is not showing
-- error for valid email password
+- when i enter email and password in sign in/ sign up then after changing to either the value of email and password remains there in input field
+- after sign out user still able to go "/browse"